Last Updated on 30th September 2020 by Sophie Nadeau

-Award-winning and taking place on an annual basis, the 2018 event sees some three hundred wooden stalls comprising of both local producers and artisans from the rest of Europe.
+Award-winning and taking place on an annual basis, the 2019 event saw some three hundred wooden stalls comprising of both local producers and artisans from the rest of Europe.
 Of particular note is the variety of toys, jewellery, French soaps, Belgian kitchenware, and bags.

 While you can buy traditional Christmas market foods like Bratwurst, there’s also something for sweet tooths and vegetarians.
 Other Christmas activities of note in Manchester include an Ice Village close to the Cathedral, as well as glittering lights located all around the city.